mikeydgithub/gadget-blog/README.md

   Gadget Blog (For Tech Related News)

+## User Story

+AS A developer who writes about tech

+I WANT a CMS-style blog site

+SO THAT I can publish articles, blog posts, and my thoughts and opinions

 ## Usage
 *  GIVEN a CMS-style blog site
 *  WHEN I visit the site for the first time